-Note: The steps mentioned below are of Empxtrack Enterprise product.
+Note: The steps mentioned below are for Empxtrack Enterprise product.

 To setup attendance rule, you need to:

 1. Log into the system as HR Manager/ HR Admin.

-2. On the Homepage, click Product configurations tab.
-Under Self and Manager services section, click on the Attendance configuration link as shown in Figure 1.
+2. On the Dashboards homepage, click Product configurations tab.
+Under Self and Manager services, click Attendance configuration link as shown in Figure 1.

 - File Upload Settings: Allows users to upload the attendance using a file.

 - Regularization Settings: Allows users to regularize attendance.

 - Specify Calculation Rule: Allows users to specify attendance calculation rules.